petems/image-resizer-gh-action/README.md

   uses: petems/img-resizer-inplace@master
   with:
     target: images/ # directory to look for images in
-    dimensions: 70% # parameter to change size
+    dimensions: 70% # parameter to change size, passed to mogrify as ``
     widthLimit: 1024 # max width to check
     heightLimit: 768 # max height to check
 ```

-This action uses `mogrify` at its core.
+This action uses `mogrify` at its core for resizing.

 To understand more about the tool and how to define dimensions read this [guide on mogrify](https://imagemagick.org/script/mogrify.php)

+### Resize paremeter

+The `dimensions` parameter is passed to the command line for the [resize cli option for mogrify](https://imagemagick.org/script/command-line-options.php#resize).

+Some examples:

+> -resize '200%' bigWiz.png
+> -resize '200x50%' longShortWiz.png
+> -resize '100x200' notThinWiz.png
+> -resize '100x200^' biggerNotThinWiz.png
+> -resize '100x200!' dochThinWiz.png

 ### Sample usage